dat3Cph/material/flow5/week1-getting-started/Exercise1.md

 ## 1.4 Event Bubbling and Event Arguments

+You might want to check [out this page](https://javascript.info/bubbling-and-capturing), that describes event bubbling.

 1.4.1 In a new HTML page, add two divs, each with a unique id.
 Style both ids with this class:

 ```css